Department of Religious Studies, Social Sciences and Romology

 streitmann.agnes@avkf.hu

-Additional activities comprise translating and reviewing abstracts, articles written in English for the professional journals published by Apor and organizing department events like the Christmas Party, or the Erasmus Information Day.
+Additional activities comprise translating and reviewing abstracts, scholarly papers written in English for the professional journals published by the College and organizing community events such as the Christmas Party.

 Department of Hungarian Language and Literature, Art and Church Music